 More from the Clean Energy Council:

 It is commonly thought that burning wood is bad for the environment.
 However, Australia has stringent controls on emissions from wood combustion.
-Furthermore, pellets are a highly refined heating fuel, which are dried to a uniform 4-6% moisture content.
+Furthermore, pellets are a highly refined heating fuel, which, in the case of EnviroHeat Australia pellets, are dried to a uniform 6% moisture content.
 They are burned in well-controlled systems that run extremely hot and with sufficient airflow to ensure complete combustion.
 This is in contrast to normal wood which has a 20-40% moisture content that can prevent complete burning, resulting in smoke and emissions from wood particles that have failed to completely combust.
 As an example, about 2 million tonnes of pellets are burned annually in the US.
 However, particle emissions from wood pellets amount to less than 1% of the particle emissions caused by forest fires and less than 2% of the emissions from less well-controlled wood combustion, such as open fireplaces and wood stoves.

 More from the Clean Energy Council: